 By 2010, WWF and conservation partners embarked on a little-trod path in Indonesia, applying to manage part of the forest outside the national park ourselves as a forest concession, just as a logging company would.
 A critical step would be working with the Indonesian government to rezone the forest as Ecosystem Restoration Concessions, which would allow the forests to be managed for their long-term value, not short-term gain.

-We set out to cultivate a broad base of support in Indonesia including the former president, local political leaders, the provincial governor, communities and indigenous people.
-Our efforts were supported by the Leonardo DiCaprio Foundation.
-The actor and WWF board member championed the cause and helped bring attention to the need to save Thirty Hills.
+WWF's local team set out to cultivate a broad base of support in Indonesia including the former president, local political leaders, the provincial governor, communities and indigenous people.
+These efforts were supported by the Leonardo DiCaprio Foundation.
+The actor and WWF-US board member championed the cause and helped bring attention to the need to save Thirty Hills.

 What We’re Going To Do

-Now that we have received the licenses to manage two critical forest blocks in Thirty Hills, the concession becomes a key part of WWF’s broader efforts in Thirty Hills to ensure this spectacular forest and its wildlife survive long term.
-Our top priorities are to strengthen surveillance and protection because poaching, encroachment, and illegal logging are all serious problems.
+The concession becomes a key part of WWF’s broader efforts in Thirty Hills to ensure this spectacular forest and its wildlife survive long term.
+Top priorities are to strengthen surveillance and protection because poaching, encroachment, and illegal logging are all serious problems.

 Some of the things WWF and our partners are doing: